Yang Huimin: Early life and education

 Yang Huimin had the opportunity to study in the United States at that time, but she was unable to do so due to the outbreak of the Pacific War.
 Later, she joined an underground organization in Hong Kong.
 During the Japanese occupation of Hong Kong in 1942, Yang Huimin was responsible for engaging well-known people such as Mei Lanfang and Hu Die to evacuate from Hong Kong to mainland China.
-During this period, Yang Huimin was suspected of being involved in complicated reasons and was wrongfully detained by the Military Control Commission for more than four years.
-In November 1946, she was acquitted by the Military Law Bureau of the Ministry of National Defense.